 Change Your Lifestyle

 Surgery isn’t the answer for everyone, especially when you consider the cost of the procedure and the pain you may endure.
-Ergo, you might be able to relieve your symptoms by changing your lifestyle.
+You might be able to relieve your symptoms by changing your lifestyle.
+There are ways of ways to make your life healthier.
 Limiting your alcohol consumption or smoking while maintaining a healthy weight will do wonders in reducing OSA.
-Of course, the results won’t be apparent immediately, but making small changes now will help you in the long run.
+Of course, the results won’t be apparent immediately, but these changes will help you in the long run.

 These alternative ways to treat obstructive sleep apnea may improve symptoms for people who struggle to use CPAP therapy.
 However, you may also use any of these additional options along with your CPAP machine to combat your OSA.
 Finding a solution before it’s too late is crucial, so don’t hesitate when contemplating a fix for OSA.